iOS 18 Passwords App: All the New Features

 ios 18 passwords app

-If you've already used the iCloud Keychain feature, all of your saved logins and passwords will be ready to go as soon as you authenticate with Face ID or Touch ID.
+If you've already used the iCloud Keychain feature, all of your saved logins and passwords are ready to go as soon as you authenticate with Face ID or Touch ID.
 There are separate sections for passwords and logins (under All), Passkeys, two-factor authentication codes, Wi-Fi passwords, security warnings, and logins that have been deleted.

 ios 18 passwords app